pyvista/pyvista-doc-translations/examples/02-plot/themes.rst

 environments.

-Here's an example of our default plotting theme - this is what you would see by default after running any of our examnples.
+Here's an example of our default plotting theme - this is what you would see by default after running any of our examples.

 ..
 GENERATED FROM PYTHON SOURCE LINES 32-37